 The

-metaclass inherits from the (non-meta)NSObject
+NSObjectmetaclass inherits from the (non-meta)NSObjectclass. -

 Therefore, any instance methods defined for

-will also be in the search path as class methods for any Objective-C class.
+NSObjectwill also be in the search path as class methods for any Objective-C class.

 It’s a bit wacky, but if you look at the diagram above it should start to make sense.